 The Remote Airstrip Upgrade (RAU) Program is a competitive grants program and provides funding for upgrades to remote airstrips.
 This funding continues the Australian Government's commitment to improving the safety of remote air transport and the access of residents to essential goods and services, including urgent medical care.

 Round 11 was open for applications 4 November to 13 December 2024.
-Please contact the Business Grants Hub with any inquiries at Business website.
+Program Guidelines and further information is available at Business website.

 Remote Air Services Subsidy (RASS) Scheme